phoneticslab/phoneticslab.github.io/research.md

 # Current projects

 Our research spans a large number of projects across diverse areas - it would be too difficult to keep an up-to-date list!
-You can get a good idea abot what people are working on by looking at the group member pages linked [here](people.md).
+You can get a good idea of what people are working on by looking at the lab's member pages linked [here](people.md).
 Some recent and current funded projects include:

 * Modelling the dynamics of phonetic and phonological variation (AHRC)
 * Vocal effort, nasal coarticulation & individual variability (IAFPA)